 - 1. Invoke a function show_instructions which displays a welcome message and general instructions to the user. - 2.
 Prompt the user for the input: a, s, m, d, q (a: addition, s: subtraction, m: multiplication, d: division, q: quit).
 Invoke the functions appropriately. - 2.
 For each arithmetic operation, ask the user 4 different number combinations. - 3.
 In order to generate the numbers, invoke a random-number generation function, random which will generate a number between 1 and 20 (inclusive). - 4.
-In case of division, only use integers which are divisible. i.e, numbers such as 4 divided by 2, 6 divided by 3, 20 divided by 10 etc. DO NOT use 3 divided by 6, where the answer is 0.5, a float, or 19 divided by 7, etc. Hint: You can use % operator to identify the divisible numbers.
+In case of subtraction, only use numbers that result in positive answers. i.e, DO NOT ask questions such as, what is 3 6? (since the answer is negative). - 5.
+In case of division, only use integers which are divisible. i.e., numbers such as 4 divided by 2, 6 divided by 3, 20 divided by 10 etc. DO NOT use 3 divided by 6, where the answer is 0.5, a float, or 19 divided by 7, etc. Hint: You can use mod operator to identify the divisible numbers.